maroontress/HtmlBuilder/README.md

 > [See the result in .NET Fiddle](https://dotnetfiddle.net/kScW7Y)

-The empty attribute can be generated as follows:
+You can generate the empty attribute as follows:

 ```csharp
 var nodeOf = Nodes.NewFactory();